-Some of the most brilliant ads and marketing campaigns of all time are so simple, aren’t they?
+Some of the most simple and effective email marketing campaigns in history are just that—simple.

 Think about it.
 The Nike swoosh.
 “Just do it.”
 The iconic Apple logo.